TeX-Live/tlcockpit/README.md

 mainly a challenge for myself to learn Scala.
 Building is done with *sbt*, opening the project in IntelliJ works fine.

-Deplyment is done via [sbt assembly](https://github.com/sbt/sbt-assembly) which packs all the necessary libraries into one jar file.
+Deployment is done via [sbt assembly](https://github.com/sbt/sbt-assembly) which packs all the necessary libraries into one jar file.

 Contributions are welcome, improvements are easily done as I just started